 Odds= 0.194 / (1-0.194) = 0.241

-The fitted values for the probability of delivering a SGA are nearly exactly the same as the actual proportion of SGA infants in the sample.
-This is expected, because this is a saturated model.
+The fitted values for the probability of delivering a SGA are exactly the same as the actual proportion of SGA infants in the sample.
+This is expected, because this is a saturated model. (describe scientifically)

-Ci.)
+C 8/10

+i.)
 In this model, the intercept is the value obtained by adding the intercept and slope in the original model.
 The point estimate and 95% confidence interval is the same for the slope coefficient, except the sign is changed (from positive to negative) for the values.
 The p value is the same.